 Becoming data mature is not just a technological shift, but also a cultural shift.
 In stage one of the maturity model, it it is essential to review governance structures in place that confirm your firm is getting the metrics needed from each company to make basic strategic decisions.

 Harness the power of Malartu and Google Cloud Vision to transform any data table within a PDF, PNG, or JPG into a workable CSV table.

 Firms at stage two identify taxonomies and metadata that help categorize and organize data in meaningful ways.
 Furthering the cultural shift necessary for achieving data maturity, stage two firms begin building trust in their data systems by understanding where data is coming from, how metrics are calculated, and how to find answers to strategic questions efficiently.

-Firms leveraging Malartu become data proficient by organizing their portfolio and aggregate data in custom dashboards and reports.
-Dashboards consist of custom calculations and visualizations that can include anything from financial ratios to custom models developed by a firm.
+Firms leveraging Malartu become data proficient by organizing their client’s data in custom dashboards and reports.
+Dashboards consist of custom, sector-specific calculations and visualizations that can include anything from financial ratios to key operational data collected by your firm.

-The ability to quickly toggle visualizations and data display periods is particularly important to becoming data proficient because it allows for on-demand analysis.
-For example, the ability to add context to a weekly meeting by quickly comparing Company X’ budget vs actual for last quarter or chart a revenue comparison to that of a similar portfolio company over the last three years.
+The ability to quickly toggle visualizations and display periods is particularly important to becoming data proficient because it allows for on-demand analysis.
+Your client’s challenges and opportunities change on a regular basis.
+For example, the ability to add context to a weekly meeting by quickly comparing Company X’ budget vs actual for last monthr or chart a revenue comparison to that of a similar portfolio company over the last 12 months.